alltheseas/nostrFAQs/FAQs-misconceptions.md

 9. Is there a nostr wiki?
 10. Is there a SDK with some easy to customize demos?
 11. How can my community/website/product join nostr?
+12. This sounds like another VC funded "protocol" in Bluesky, or Farcaster.
+How does nostr protect from the ensuing enshittification?
+13. How does nostr elude capture by a well funded VC company?